Curling Betting Guide

 Types of Curling Bets

 Modern sports betting is pretty incredible.
-There are whole galaxies of different ways to bet on sports, from the most simple bets on the winner of a match to complicated predictions about technicalities of the gameplay or player statistics.
+There are whole galaxies of different ways to bet on sports, from the most simple bets on the winner of a match to complicated predictions about technicalities of the gameplay or player statistics and total points.

-In this section, we take you through the different ways you can currently bet on curling, and also take a look at what we might expect from curling betting in the future.
+In this section, we take you through the different ways you can currently bet on curling, and also take a look at what we might expect from the biggest curling betting in the future.

 Betting on the Moneyline is by far the most common way to bet on curling.
 While not all sports betting sites will have multiple markets on curling, if curling is an option it will have Moneyline bets.

-A bet on the Moneyline is a straightforward bet on who will win a match.
+A bet on the Moneyline is a straightforward bet on who will win based on the total points scored in the match.
 It can also be referred to as a match result bet.

-Since curling tournaments do not allow for tied games and incorporate overtime, there are just two options with a Moneyline bet.
+Since curling tournaments and curling events do not allow for tied games and incorporate overtime, meaning that you win by having the most total points scored in the match, there are just two options with a Moneyline bet.